 General Ledger Account Range Category Definition Current liabilities are probable sacrifices of economic benefits that will likely occur within one year of the date of the financial statements or which have a due date of one year or less.
 Common examples of current liabilities include accounts payable, accrued liabilities, short-term notes payable, and deferred revenue.
 Long-Term Liabilities are probable sacrifices of economic benefits that will likely occur more than one year from the date of the financial statements.
 An example is the non-current portion of a mortgage loan.

-3000 - 3999 Net Assets Net Assets is the difference between total assets and total liabilities.
-See the next section for the Agency's policies on classifying net assets.
+3000 - 3999 Net Assets Net Assets is the difference between total assets an total liabilities.
+See the next section for the Agency policies on classifying net assets.
 4000 - 4999 Revenues Revenues are inflows or other enhancements of assets, or settlements of liabilities, from delivering or producing goods, rendering services, or other activities that constitute an Agency's ongoing major or central operations.
 Revenues of the Agency also include grants received from government agencies, private foundations and corporations and contributions received from donors.
-5000 - 9990 Expenses Expenses are outflows or other encumbrance of assets or establishment of liabilities from delivered or produced goods, rendered services, or carrying out other activities that constitute the Agency's ongoing major or central operations.
+5000 - 9990 Account Definitions Expenses Expenses are outflows or other encumbrance of assets or establishment of liabilities from delivered or produced goods, rendered services, or carrying out other activities that constitute the Agency's ongoing major or central operations.
+General Ledger Account Range Category Definition Gains and Lo DSSES Gains are increases in net assets from peripheral or incidental transactions and from all other transactions and other events and circumstances affecting the Agency except those that result from revenues or contributions.
+Lesses are decreased in not coasts from norishered or